canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps.md

 ## Using Wayland
 duration: 3:00

-Graphics on Ubuntu Core uses Wayland as the primary protocol?.
+Graphics on Ubuntu Core uses Wayland as the primary protocol.
 Mir is a graphical display server that supports Wayland clients.
 Snapd supports Wayland as an interface, so confinement can be achieved.

 positive
 : We do not support X11 directly on Ubuntu Core with Mir.